JR-Development21/Final_Project/README.md

 Each of these hyperparameters were indicated to have the greatest effect on modifying the model for optimal tuning on the data set.

 The model was tuned using a repeated K-fold cross-validation using random search on the hyperparameters.
-This allowed for 15000 total fits on the model to find the optimal hyperparameters.
+This allowed for 15000 total fits on the model to find the optimal hyperparameters that minimized root mean squared error (RMSE).
+Minimizing RMSE is a standard way to optimize models because it strikes a balance between optimal bias and variance.

 The best model was as follows: